ChiefDelphi7/LoL2023SwissPredictions/README.md

 2. Matchups after the first round will be truly random.

 The v2 version of the predictions file has been updated to reflect the results of the Swiss draw.
+The v3 version has been created, which is up to date through the end of round 1 and draw for round 2.